The Ultimate Guide to Category Management

 - The depth of category-specific knowledge which can be shared.

 - An emphasis on the use of planning and analytical tools.

-Category planning is a structured, analytical and data-driven approach to the decisions taken in store.
-To maximise category and retailer profitability execution of the category process is key.
+Category Management is a structured, analytical and data-driven approach to the decisions taken in store.
+To maximise category and retailer profitability execution of the Category Planning process is key.
 Consequently, it relies on effective management implementation of activities, supported by analytical tools which enable accurate decisions to be made.